Derek-yfqiu/Geant4-Halfspace-solid/README.md

 1. Choosing the file suitable for your Geant4 version.
 Please noted that the version of Geant4 should match exactly.

     link for Geant4.10.02: https://distfiles.macports.org/geant4/geant4.10.02.tar.gz

     link for Geant4.10.02.p02:  https://geant4.web.cern.ch/geant4/support/download.shtml

 2. Place the "Halfspace" folder in your ${Geant4_SrcDir}/source/geometry/solids.
+Then

-Add a line "add_subdirectory(HalfSpace)" in the CmakeLists.txt
+    Add "add_subdirectory(HalfSpace)" as a new line in the  ${Geant4_SrcDir}/source/geometry/solids/CmakeLists.txt

+    Add “solids/HalfSpace/sources.cmake”  as a new line below the list of “source.cmake”  in ${Geant4_SrcDir}/source/geometry/CmakeLists.txt,

 3. Add the following line to the file “${Geant4_SrcDir}/source/geometry/solids/Boolean/G4BooleanSolid.hh”, paste it under any “public:” keyword.
 (I know this step is weird but I will improve it later)